Henry Wheaton

-Henry Wheaton (November 27, 1785 – March 11, 1848) was a United States lawyer, jurist and diplomat.
+Henry Wheaton (November 27, 1785 – March 11, 1848) was an American lawyer, jurist and diplomat.
 He was the third reporter of decisions for the United States Supreme Court, the first U.S. minister to Denmark, and the second U.S. minister to Prussia.

 Biography

 He was born at Providence, Rhode Island.
-He graduated from Brown University (then called Rhode Island College) in 1802, was admitted to the bar in 1805, and, after two years' study abroad in Poitiers and London, practiced law at Providence (1807-1812) and at New York City (1812-1827).
+He graduated from Rhode Island College (now Brown University) in 1802, was admitted to the bar in 1805, and, after two years' study abroad in Poitiers and London, practiced law at Providence (1807-1812) and at New York City (1812-1827).
 From 1812 to 1815, he edited National Advocate, the organ of the administration party.
 There he published notable articles on the question of neutral rights in connection with the then-existing war with England.
-On 26 October 1814, he became division judge advocate of the army.
+On October 26, 1814, he became division judge advocate of the army.
 He was a justice of the Marine Court of New York City from 1815 to 1819.

 From 1816 to 1827, he edited reports of the Supreme Court, as the third Reporter of Decisions of the Supreme Court of the United States.
 Aided by Justice Joseph Story, his reports were known for their comprehensive notes and summaries of the arguments presented by each side.
 However, the volumes were slow in appearing and costly.
 Wheaton's successor Richard Peters condensed his work, and Wheaton sued him, claiming infringement of his common-law copyright.
 The Supreme Court rejected his claim in Wheaton v.
 Peters in 1834, which was the Court's first copyright case.

 He was elected a member of the American Antiquarian Society in 1820.

 He was elected a member of the convention to form a new constitution for New York in 1821, was a member of the New York State Assembly (New York Co.) in 1824, and in 1825 was associated with John Duer and Benjamin F. Butler in a commission to revise the statute law of New York.
 He also took part in important cases, and was the sole associate of Daniel Webster in that which settled the limits of the state and federal legislation in reference to bankruptcy and insolvency.
 In 1825, he aided in the revision of the laws of New York.